brightcove/hot-shots/README.md

 })
 ```

+### Congestion error

+If you get an error like `Error sending hot-shots message: Error: congestion` with an error code of `1`,
+it is probably because you are sending large volumes of metrics to a single agent/ server.
+This error only arises when using the UDS protocol and means that packages are being dropped.
+Take a look at the [Datadog docs](https://docs.datadoghq.com/developers/dogstatsd/high_throughput/?#over-uds-unix-domain-socket) for some tips on tuning your connection.

 ## Unix domain socket support

 The 'uds' option as the protocol is to support [Unix Domain Sockets for Datadog](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
 It has the following limitations: